Arr-n-D/road-to-REMAMD/readme.md

 # Reverse engineering, malware analysis, malware development

-This hosts the source code and dependencies for the subjects we learned on my [blog](https://www.arr-n-d.dev)
+This hosts the source code and dependencies for the subjects we learn on my [blog](https://www.arr-n-d.dev)

 # Disclaimer